Spsden/Spsden/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Drip YMusic Player
+- 🔭 I’m currently working on: Rush website
-- 🌱 I’m currently learning: App development.
+- 🌱 I’m currently learning: Nothing, college eats up my time !!
 - 💬 Ask me about: Tech & History.
 - ....